4e0h/14.60-With-Player-AIs/README.md

-## A gameserver for v14.60 of FN with player AIs using erbium as a base.
+## An ogfn gameserver for v14.60 with player AIs using erbium as a base.

 <details>
   <summary>Current Issues</summary>